UX Writer vs Copywriter: What’s the ACTUAL Difference?

 5. Marketing vs. User Experience

-While good copywriting focuses on promoting and marketing a business’s services and increasing sales.
+Good copywriting focuses on promoting and marketing a business’s services and increasing sales.

 7. Working Alone vs. Working with Team

 Meanwhile, copywriters can work with any team.
-They work alone without considering the product design, they are just meant to sell it more.
+They work alone without considering the product design; they are just meant to sell it more.
 Sometimes, a copywriter can also work with marketing departments or content writing teams to share new ideas.

 8. Stories vs. Conversations